About This Drug

 - A new rash or a rash that is not relieved by prescribed medicines

 - Pregnancy warning: This drug may have harmful effects on the unborn baby.
 Women of child bearing potential should use effective methods of birth control during your cancer treatment and for at least 6 months after treatment.
-Let your doctor know right away if you think you may be pregnant.
+Men with female partners of child-bearing potential should use effective methods of birth control during your cancer treatment and for at least 3 months after your cancer treatment.
+Men should not donate sperm during treatment and for 3 months after treatment.
+Let your doctor know right away if you think you may be pregnant or may have impregnated your partner.

 - Breastfeeding warning: Women should not breast feed during treatment and for one month after treatment because this drug could enter the breast milk and cause harm to a breast feeding baby.